embodied-computation-group/systole/source/index.rst

 ================

-**Systole** is an open-source Python package providing simple tools to record and analyze, cardiac signals for psychophysiology.
-In particular, the package provides tools to pre-process, analyze, and synchronize cardiac data from psychophysiology research.
+**Systole** is an open-source Python package implementing simple tools for working with cardiac signals for psychophysiology research.
+In particular, the package provides tools to pre-process, visualize, and analyze cardiac data.
-This includes tools for data epoching, heart-rate variability, and synchronizing stimulus presentation with different cardiac phases via psychopy.
+This includes tools for data epoching, artefact detection, artefact correction, evoked heart-rate analyses, heart-rate variability analyses, circular statistical approaches to analysing cardiac cycles, and synchronising stimulus presentation with different cardiac phases via the psychopy.

 Systole documentation
 =====================